chef/chef-web-docs/snapshots/release_server_12-6/source/server_manage_cookbooks.rst

        .. end_tag

-       .. warning:: Starting with chef-client 12.5, it is recommended to :doc:`build custom resources <custom_resources>` instead of definitions and to :doc:`migrate existing definitions to be custom resources <definitions>`.
+       .. warning:: Starting with chef-client 12.5, it is recommended to build custom resources instead of definitions and to :doc:`migrate existing definitions to be custom resources <definitions>`.

    * - Files
      - .. tag resource_cookbook_file_24